 With the world now aware of his dual life as the armored superhero Iron Man, billionaire inventor Tony Stark faces pressure from the government, the press, and the public to share his technology with the military.
 Unwilling to let go of his invention, Stark, along with Pepper Potts, and James "Rhodey" Rhodes at his side, must forge new alliances - and confront powerful enemies.
 Written by

-At the of Iron Man when Tony Stark reveals that he is Iron Man, he has blue index cards in his hand.
+(at around 1 min) At the end of Iron Man when Tony Stark reveals that he is Iron Man, he has blue index cards in his hand.
 At the beginning of Iron Man 2 when Anton Vanko is watching the news when Tony reveals, he doesn't have the cards in his hand like in the first movie.
 See more »

 [In Moscow, an old man watches a broadcast on TV]